 - Poor dentition

-- Antibiotics, opiates, digoxin, theophylline, nonsteroidal anti-inflammatory agents (NSAIDs)
+- Nausea/vomiting: Antibiotics, opiates, digoxin, theophylline, nonsteroidal anti-inflammatory agents (NSAIDs)

-- Metronidazole, calcium channel blockers, angiotensin converting enzyme inhibitors (ACE), metformin
+- Decreased sense of taste: Metronidazole, calcium channel blockers, angiotensin-converting enzyme inhibitors (ACE), metformin

 Nutritional frailty and sarcopenia are common among older adults.

 Nutrient needs must be met on fewer calories by:

 - Eating more dietary fiber